 Note: A primary care doctor is a General Practitioner, Family Physician, Internal Medicine Physician, a Geriatrician, or a Pediatrician.
 All other physicians are considered specialists.

-any applicable copay for professional services to administer the drug, depending on the location of service (excluding chemotherapy drugs).
+cost-sharing for the drug plus any applicable copay for professional services to administer the drug, depending on the location of service (excluding chemotherapy drugs).